New Hall School: History

 The move towards co-education using the "diamond model" has proved extremely successful.
 New Hall was commended by judges at the 2011 Independent School Awards for the "ambitious and pioneering move" and won the award for "outstanding strategic initiative".
 In 2016 New Hall was voted TES Independent School of the Year.

 The New Hall School Trust (NHST) was established as a new registered charity (1110286) and limited company in 2005.
 The principal objective of the NHST, as set out in the Memorandum and Articles, is ‘to advance the Roman Catholic religion by the conduct of a Roman Catholic School’.
 In 2012 New Hall was invited to become the first independent school in the country to sponsor a state primary school that was seeking to become an Academy under the new Government scheme.
 The new academy formally opened in September 2013, forming the New Hall Multi Academy Trust (NHMAT), a partnership between New Hall School and Messing Primary School.

+In 2019, New Hall opened a Nursery for children aged one to four.

+In 2023, New Hall acquired a 70-acre site, New Hall Park Farm, which forms part of the reinstatement of New Hall's Equestrian Centre.
+The School also has a Learn-to-Ride Centre on site, with an outdoor arena and equestrian simulators.
+The School's Centre for the Natural Sciences includes an animal farm, fruit farm and saltwater aquarium.

+In 2024, New Hall acquired Boreham House.
+This is planned to be the new home of New Hall's Preparatory Divisions, subject to planning consents.
+Boreham House is a Grade I listed property, set in 35-acres of countryside.

 Buildings

 Sir Thomas Boleyn inherited New Hall from his father Sir William in the late 1400s and in 1517, the estate was acquired by King Henry VIII, who greatly enlarged and enhanced the building and called it Beaulieu.
 The Royal Arms of Henry VIII are now to be seen in the school Chapel.
 For many years the home of Mary Tudor, New Hall was subsequently granted to the Earl of Sussex by Queen Elizabeth I. Oliver Cromwell later procured the estate for 5 shillings.
+In 2009,Time Team filmed at New Hall for their documentary, Henry VIII's Lost Palaces.

 Having fallen into disrepair and been somewhat pillaged, the house was bought by a Dutch trader John Olmius in 1738 who refashioned the north wing as a self-contained house with a new entrance and bay windows, interior plasterwork and panelling.
 Under the reign of George III, he became the 1st Baron Waltham of Philpstown.